briansunter/graph/site/src/content/logseq/how-to-take-smart-notes.md

 #### Turning fleeting notes into permanent notes

 At the end of the day, I go through my daily notes, turn them into permanent notes, and put them on dedicated pages if they're worthwhile.
-If the ideas need to be more valuable or developed, I leave them on the daily notes so I can still discover them .
+If the ideas need to be more valuable or developed, I leave them on the daily notes so I can still discover them later.

 #### Turning literature notes into permanent notes